f0rt3hlulz/go_telegram_devops_bot/README.md

 - Inline "Next question" button to queue a fresh quiz without typing commands.
 - Token usage and cost estimates per generated question, plus `/stats` to see totals since startup.
 - Telegram typing indicator while questions are being generated so you can see progress.
-- Per-chat language selection (`/language`) so questions and explanations arrive in the language you’re practising.
+- Per-chat language selection (`/language`) for English and Russian delivery.
 - GPT-5 explanations read like mini-lessons with step-by-step reasoning and practical takeaways for deeper mastery.
-- Dynamic questions via OpenAI (set `OPENAI_API_KEY`) with automatic fallback to a curated on-disk bank covering Ansible, Docker, Linux, Kubernetes, GitLab CI, Bash, Python, Nginx, HAProxy, Grafana, Prometheus, ELK, SQL, ClickHouse, and general DevOps practices.
+- Dynamic questions are always generated via OpenAI (set `OPENAI_API_KEY`) across Ansible, Docker, Linux, Kubernetes, GitLab CI, Bash, Python, Nginx, HAProxy, Grafana, Prometheus, ELK, SQL, ClickHouse, and general DevOps practices.
 - `/question` command for instant quizzes, optionally filtered by topic (e.g. `/question kubernetes`).
 - `/subscribe` (or `/start`) to opt-in to the automatic 30-minute rotation; `/unsubscribe` stops it.
 - Answers arrive as Telegram spoilers (`||text||`) to avoid accidental reveals.